Đorđe Jovanović (sculptor)

-Đorđe Jovanović (21 January 1861 – 26 March 1953) was a Serbian sculptor and a full member of the Serbian Academy of Sciences and Arts.
+Đorđe Jovanović (21 January 1861 – 26 March 1953) was a Serbian sculptor, professor and academic.
+His sculptural opus contains 628 works.

 Biography

 Jovanović was born in Novi Sad, where he spent the first three years of his life.
+He was born as the youngest of seven children.
+His father was of Greek origin, from southern Macedonia.
+His mother, Jovanka Jovanović, was a Serbian woman, the daughter of a wealthy merchant from Ivanjica or Užice.
+Jovanović’s father graduated from the Seminary in Belgrade and settled in Novi Sad, where he worked as a teacher.
+The family moved to the Principality of Serbia because his mother did not want her children to become Austrian soldiers.

-Then, his family moved to Požarevac.
-He studied at Kragujevac, where he obtained his baccalauréat from Grandes écoles in 1882.
+He studied at Kragujevac, where he obtained his baccalauréat from Velika škola in 1882.
 In 1884, he obtained a state grant to pursue his post-graduate studies at the Academy of Fine Arts in Vienna, where he started studying painting and sculpture.
 He also studied at the Academy of Fine Arts in Munich.

 After completing his studies in 1887, he lived between Munich, Paris, and Belgrade.
 In Paris, he improved his art with Henri Chapu and Jean Antoine Injalbert.
 In 1889, at the World Exhibition in Paris, he won a prize for the "Gusle" and then, in 1900, at the World Exhibition in Paris, he won the first award for the "Kosovo Monument".

-Jovanović was very prolific, and many of his works can be seen in Serbia, and in particular in Belgrade.
-Sculptor and Cartoonist Jovan Pešić (1866-1936) was one of his early students in Novi Sad.
+Sculptor and Cartoonist Jovan Pešić (1866—1936) was one of his early students in Novi Sad.

 He exhibited his artworks as a part of Kingdom of Serbia's pavilion at International Exhibition of Art of 1911.

+His sculpture of Prince Miloš was demolished by Bulgarian forces in 1916.
+Jovanović was very prolific.
+Today his work can be found in parks, art galleries, and museums throughout Serbia.
+Also, Đorđe Jovanović work can be found in the collection of Milan Jovanović Stojimirović who bequeathed a large number of sculptures, paintings, sketches, and artifacts to the Art Department of the Museum in Smederevo.